-With a Masters and Diploma from the Institute for Arts in Therapy and Education (IATE), a Certificate in Psychotherapy and Counselling from Regent’s University, Pia has clinical experience in hospitals and schools, including Place 2 Be, Kids Company, Homerton and Newham Hospital, in its miscarriage and stillbirth unit.
-Pia worked with Women + Health Community Centre in Camden to create an innovative counselling and body therapy programme to support pregnant women and mothers for birth and beyond.
+With a Masters and Diploma from the Institute for Arts in Therapy and Education (IATE), a Diploma in Psychotherapy and Counselling from Regent’s University, Pia has previous clinical experience in hospitals, community centres and schools, including Place 2 Be, Kids Company, Homerton, Newham Hospital, Women + Health Centre in Camden.
+She is currently studying Environmental Arts Therapy, to explore more ways of bringing nature into arts therapy.
 Pia’s TEDx talk, The Heroine’s Journey, shows some of her thinking on art as a compass in times of transition.

 Pia also designed Sometimes I Feel, a creative story-card resource to support children and adults in exploring and recognising a range of positive and challenging feelings.

 In 2017, Pia worked alongside creative director, Eugene Hughes, and film director, Ben Mallaby, as story director on artgym’s award-winning documentary The Moving Theatre.
 The Moving Theatre follows four real-life migrant storytellers, and plays back life-changing moments of their journeys through the use of theatre and puppetry.

 In March 2018, The Moving Theatre was voted best feature documentary at the National Film Awards.